 How can we change pieces of our software in production with minimum downtime?

-How can we scale and how can we monitor our production system?
+How can we scale and monitor our production system?

-How can we include testing and deployment of containers in our release pipeline?
+How can we include the testing and deployment of containers in our release pipeline?

 How can we use Open Source tools/platforms for containers in Microsoft Azure?

 If you can answer all those questions, you'll be better prepared to move your applications (existing or new apps) to Docker containers.